NewtonKelvin/suporte-web/README.md

 - [**Prettier:**](https://prettier.io/) Prettier is an opinionated code formatter with support for many languages, it removes all original styling* and ensures that all outputted code conforms to a consistent style.
 (See this blog post)
 - [**Nookies:**](https://www.npmjs.com/package/nookies) A collection of cookie helpers for Next.js
 - [**React hook form:**](https://react-hook-form.com/) React Hook Form is one such library that helps to manage complex forms.
 It has excellent performance, is super lightweight, has zero dependencies, can be easily integrated
-- [**Zod:**](https://zod.dev/) od is a TypeScript-first schema declaration and validation library.
+- [**Zod:**](https://zod.dev/) Zod is a TypeScript-first schema declaration and validation library.
 I'm using the term "schema" to broadly refer to any data type, from a simple string to a complex nested object.
+- [**Prisma:**](https://www.prisma.io/) Prisma unlocks a new level of developer experience when working with databases thanks to its intuitive data model, automated migrations, type-safety & auto-completion.

 ## Tarefas